Compact computer controlled biaxial tensile device for low-temperature transport measurements of layered materials

-In the center of each block there is a threaded hole through which the threaded axis of a gearbox with 1:603 gear ratio rotated by a stepper motor passes.
-The geometry of the central part of the cross the almost the same as in Ref. \cite{Gallofrantz2023}.
-Namely, the widths of the cross bars are 5 mm, the radii of the rounding are 2.5 mm, and the thickness is 150 $\mu$m).
+In the center of each block (4) there is a threaded hole through which the threaded axis of the gearbox with 1:603 gear ratio rotated by a stepper motor (5) passes.
+The motors with gearboxes are attached to the copper pot with a cold finger in the middle (6).
+This cold finger provides thermal connection between the sample (1) and temperature sensor (7) attached to the bottom of the pot (6).
+We tried different shapes of cold fingers and finally decided to use one with a flat $7\times 7$ mm$^2$ square on top since does not create additional tension in the middle of the substrate, like a round one.
+The pot is connected by a screw to a standard 24 pin panel (8).
+4 pins soldered to the top of the foiled fiberglass disk (7) are used to create an electrical connection to the sample (Fig. ~\ref{fig:both}(a)).
+The copper pot with the motors sits on a copper foiled fiberglass disk (7) with conducting paths on its bottom.
+All 16 contacts (8 of motors, 4 of a sample and 4 of a temperature sensor) are soldered to the panel (10).
+The remaining eight contacts are used for thermal grounding.
 Each pair of step motors located opposite each other is connected in serial to one of two step motor controller to reduce the control current value.
-The maximum tensile force when placing the device into a cryosystem exceeds 30 N at a supply voltage of 30 V and can be ate least doubled in the case of parallel connection of the step motors.
-The copper cylinder with the motors sits on a copper foiled fiberglass disk with conducting paths on its bottom.
-All 16 contacts (8 of motors, 4 of a sample and 4 of a temperature sensor) are soldered to a standard 24 pin panel.
-The remaining eight contacts are used for thermal grounding.
+The maximum tensile force when placing the device into a cryosystem exceeds 30 N at a supply voltage of 30 V. The force can be at least doubled in the case of parallel connection of the step motors and even more enhanced by replacing the cryogenic 20-Ohm wiring by a highly conductive one.
+The outer diameter and the hight of the biaxial tensile cell are 58 mm and 30 mm respectively.
+A small triangle cutout in the foiled fiberglass disk (7) (Fig.~\ref{fig:both}(a)) provides access to a locking handle of the zero force connector.